Ibn al-Nadim: Al-Fihrist

-The Kitāb al-Fihrist (كتاب الفهرست) is a compendium of the knowledge and literature of tenth-century Islam referencing approx. 10,000 books and 2,000 authors.
+The Kitāb al-Fihrist (كتاب الفهرست) is a compendium of the knowledge and literature of tenth-century Islam referencing approx. 10,000 books and 3,500 to 3,700 authors, despite being incomplete.
 This crucial source of medieval Arabic-Islamic literature, informed by various ancient Hellenic and Roman civilizations, preserves from his own hand the names of authors, books and accounts otherwise entirely lost.
 Al-Fihrist is evidence of an-Nadim's thirst for knowledge among the exciting sophisticated milieu of Baghdad's intellectual elite.
 As a record of civilisation transmitted through Muslim culture to the West world, it provides unique classical material and links to other civilisations.

 In this work Buddhist influence is apparent through a title taking clear inspiration from Buddhist stories of the devadutta "messengers of death" as found in several jataka stories about the Buddha's previous lives.
 This example showcases that translations of Buddhist stories into Arabic took place within the Muslim community.